kf5fay/group-gifting/DEPLOYMENT.md

 ## Post-Deployment
 - [ ] Visit your Railway URL
 - [ ] Test creating a new group
+- [ ] Copy the unique link (including the #groupId part)
+- [ ] Open the link in a different browser or incognito window
+- [ ] Test that you can join the group and see it properly
 - [ ] Share the unique link with a friend/family member
 - [ ] Test that they can join and add items
 - [ ] Test claiming gifts
 - [ ] Test the split gift feature
+- [ ] Verify data persists after refresh

 ## Alternative: Railway CLI
 ```bash